 So, what is the connection between opioid use disorder and dental care?
 According to the UnitedHealthcare report, dentists prescribe approximately 12% of the nation’s opioids.
-Yet in the 19 and under category, they are responsible for as much as 54% of opioid prescriptions.
-Since these early prescriptions greatly increase the risk of opioid use disorder, this is a problem worth looking into more closely.
+Yet in the 19 and under the category, they are responsible for 54% of opioid prescriptions.
+Since these early prescriptions greatly increase the risk of an opioid use disorder, this is a problem worth looking into more closely.

 Why Are Dentists Prescribing Opioids to Teenagers?

 So why are dentists prescribing opioids to the 19 and under population at such a high rate?
 The answer is simple.
 This is the age when most people need their wisdom teeth extracted.
 Dentists are quick to send families home with a prescription for opioid painkillers after wisdom tooth removal, and well-meaning parents fill the prescription to keep their children comfortable.
 Yet doing so can have serious repercussions.
 Pairing a person’s first major oral surgery with age at high risk for opioid addiction is a dangerous combination.